-For other rates of PI, the appropriate fixed rate increase must be determined by linear interpolation of the above rates.
+For other rates of PI, and/or other annual caps, the appropriate fixed rate increase must be determined by linear interpolation of the above rates.
+When interpolating across both PI and the cap, the intermediate results should be calculated to at least three decimal places and the final result rounded to two decimal places.